Croydon's Streetspace Improvement Programme (CSIP)

 - Elmers Road at the junction with Blackhorse Lane

-- Holmesdale Road at the junction with Park Road (stadium side)
+- Holmesdale Road at the junction with Park Road (stadium side or west side)

 - Kemerton Road at the junction with Jesmond Road

 - Lancaster Road at the junction with Southern Avenue

 - Stambourne Way at the junction with Auckland Road from - 3 August

 - Sutherland Road at the junction with Canterbury Road

 - Sylvan Hill between Southolme Close & Treeview Close - from 3 August

 - Warminster Road at the junction with Lancaster Road